AndyRae/omop-lite/README.md

 # omop-lite

-A small container to get a OMOP CDM Vocabulary Postgres database running quickly.
+A small container to get an OMOP CDM Vocabulary Postgres database running quickly.

 Drop your Vocabularies into `vocabs/`, and run the container.